ibm-cloud-docs/dl/faqs.md

 The global routing add-on prevents our customers from experiencing unexpected data costs when traversing outside of their data center's local market.
 It keeps costs lower for most of our customers, and it provides the ability for customers with a global presence to reach all regions across the globe easily.
 However, usually a customer requires only a local bandwidth package.

-## If I am connected to a Direct Link Dedicated in a region such as Dallas, do I have access to other regions in the US through Direct Link?
+## If I am connected to a Direct Link Dedicated in a region, such as Dallas, can I access other regions in the US through Direct Link?
 {: #if-i-am-connected-to-a-dl-dedicated}
 {:faq}